 - Avoid bush meat.
 In developing countries, avoid buying or eating the wild animals, including nonhuman primates, sold in local markets.

 - Avoid contact with infected people.
 In particular, caregivers should avoid contact with an infected person's body fluids and tissues, including blood, semen, vaginal secretions and saliva.
-People with Ebola or Marburg are most contagious in the later stages of the disease.
+Also avoid the person's clothing, bedding or other items that may have touched him or her.
+People with Ebola virus or Marburg virus are most contagious in the later stages of the disease.

 - Don't handle remains.
-The bodies of people who have died of Ebola or Marburg disease are still contagious.
+The bodies of people who have died of Ebola virus or Marburg virus are still contagious.
 Specially organized and trained teams should bury the remains, using appropriate safety equipment.

 The U.S. Food and Drug Administration (FDA) recently approved an Ebola vaccine.
 It's given as a single dose and has been found to be effective and safe to use.

 Another Ebola vaccine has been developed and used in the Democratic Republic of Congo in a research study.
-It requires 2 doses, taken 56 days apart.
+It requires two doses, taken 56 days apart.

-Scientists continue to work on a variety of vaccines that would protect people from Ebola and Marburg viruses.
+Scientists continue to work on a variety of vaccines that would protect people from Ebola virus and Marburg virus.
 Research is ongoing.